starwatch-team/cheat-sheet/README.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

-2.After rebooting your computer, go to Microsoft Store and install Ubuntu.
+2. After rebooting your computer, go to Microsoft Store and install Ubuntu.
 ![ubuntu image](https://www.computerhope.com/issues/pictures/wsl-store-2019.jpg)

 ![ubuntu image](https://www.computerhope.com/issues/pictures/installwsl-store-get-ubuntu.jpg)

-3.When WSL is installed, head to Visual Studio Code, press Crtl+Shift+P and type:`shell`
+3. When WSL is installed, head to Visual Studio Code, press Crtl+Shift+P and type:`shell`

-4.Now you can select WSL terminal as your default shell
+4. Now you can select WSL terminal as your default shell
 ## Installing nvm

 To **install** or **update** nvm, you should run scripts below: